dwyl/learn-elm/tutorials/elm-ui/README.md

 ![elm-ui-paddign-error](https://user-images.githubusercontent.com/194400/70667023-caed9b00-1c67-11ea-8396-0bf47d87a7d0.png)

-Hopefully that gives you a _taste_ for the compiler warnings provided by `elm-ui`.
+Hopefully that gives you a _taste_ for the compiler warnings provided by `elm-ui`. <br />
-The best way to experience this further is to start
+The best way to experience this further is to fire up your text editor and start coding!

 ## _How?_ 📝